 The specific criteria and their relative weights vary, depending on the academic discipline, particular educational institution and number of applicants.
 Faculty, books and articles can provide specific information about GPA and admission test score criteria.
 Certain programs have very high GPA or test cutoff points, while for others, work experience and evidence of success in relevant courses are much more important.
 Do not assume that you can never get into a discipline.
 Remember that course requirements differ from one graduate program to another.

 You generally do not need to have an undergraduate degree in the same or a closely allied field.
 Check to see what courses are required, however, the course work can be taken subsequent to graduation, if necessary.
 At some universities you can complete these courses as a non-degree graduate student seeking to become qualified for a program.
 If the programs you first investigate are admissions criteria that you cannot meet, look for related programs in other fields with less stringent criteria.
 You may discover a challenging, relevant program or field that you have not considered.
-In addition to the complete application form, items required by you for application might include graduate admission test scores, transcripts, letters of recommendation, an essay or statement of intent.
+In addition to the application form, you might be required to submit transcripts, letters of recommendation and an essay of intent.